From gripping sports fixtures to unforgettable live performances, few venues capture collective excitement quite like the modern stadium.

 No single sensor can detect, track, classify and neutralise drones.
 It takes several, working in absolute harmony to tackle the evasive drone and its unpredictable pilot.

-Only C-UAS radar is capable of detecting everything within its broad range, acting as the primary sensor to alert and cue others within this specialised ecosystem.
+Radar for counter-unmanned aerial systems (C-UAS) is capable of detecting targets within its broad range, acting as the primary sensor to alert and cue others within this specialised ecosystem.

-A good example is the Paris 2024 Olympics, which French security agencies protected from potential drone threats.
-Robin contributed to the event’s advanced anti-drone PARADE system with 3D drone radar, IRIS.
+A good example is the Paris 2024 Olympics, which was protected from potential drone threats by the French Defence Procurement Agency (DGA).
+As part of the event’s advanced anti-drone PARADE system, developed by Thales in partnership with CS Group, our 3D drone radar IRIS was integrated to provide reliable airspace awareness.

-The specialised CUAS radar formed part of a multi-layered defence at the event, providing 360° coverage to accurately detect and classify drones all around the venue.
+In each case, our specialised drone radar forms part of a multi-layered defence system at venues, providing 360° coverage to accurately detect and classify drones.

 - Detection: CUAS radars can identify drones from kilometres away, distinguishing them from birds or other objects with specialised technologies.